justonhart/recipes.jenni.wtf/content/recipes/keto-lemon-bars.md

 2. Whisk in egg yolks and put over low heat
 3. Whisk until curd begins to thicken
 4. Strain into small bowl
-5. Whisk in thickening agent until dissolved and smooth
+5. Whisk in thickening agents until dissolved and smooth
 6. Fill prepared crust
 7. Bake at 350 for 15 minutes
 8. Remove and cool